jiang719/jiang719.github.io/_pages/about.md

 </style>

 <p style="font-size:16px">I am a fifth-year Ph.D. student in Computer Science at <a href="https://www.cs.purdue.edu/" style="text-decoration: none;">Purdue University</a>.
 I am working with Prof. <a href="https://www.cs.purdue.edu/homes/lintan/" style="text-decoration: none;">Lin Tan</a> on leveraging AI techniques on software engineering tasks.
-My research mainly focuses on building better AI-assistant to support the various stages of software development, including code generation, program repair, vulnerability fixing, etc.</p>
+My research mainly focuses on applying domain knowledge to build more accurate and practical AI assistants for software development, including code generation, program repair, program analysis, and so on.</p>

 <em style="font-size:16px">I am on the academic job market!</em>